opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 The e-commerce account can be based on your personal email/phone number or a separate corporate account.
 Please check the e-commerce’s corporate billing setup guide for more information.

 **Part 1: Enter work email in e-commerce store**
-1. Find the corporate billing setup option in the mall.
-You can refer to the mall setup guide.
+1. Find the corporate billing setup option in the store.
+You can refer to the store's corporate billing setup guide.
 2. Enter your **work email**, i.e. Singapore Public Service official email address.
 It usually ends with .gov.sg, but may differ for some agencies.
-3. You will see the picture below:
+3. If you see the picture below, continue to **Part 2**.
+Met an error?

 **Part 2: Authenticate using DWP Mobile**